Peripheral Artery Bypass in Thailand Your guide to cost, top specialists & hospitals

 Yes.
 Our partner hospitals are JCI-accredited with dedicated vascular surgery departments and experienced surgical teams.
 They perform peripheral bypass as a core part of their vascular service, with hybrid theatre capability and in-house interventional radiology for managing complications.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Stop smoking — this is the single most impactful thing you can do.
+Stop smoking.
+This is the single most impactful thing you can do.
 Optimise diabetes control and blood pressure before travel.
 Provide complete medical records including all angiographic imaging.
 Choose a hospital with duplex surveillance capability for post-operative graft monitoring.

 When Is Re-Intervention Needed?